w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 #### Learning Objectives:

--   Embrace the differences between the Web and print media
+-   Embrace the differences between the web and print media
 -   Know the accessibility requirements for visual web page design and how to test for them
 -   Incorporate accessibility requirements in the visual design and